fairdirect/foodrescue-app/README.md

     sudo ldconfig
     ```

-8. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already:
+8. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packages on demand, you can install all the Qt header files already:

     ```
     sudo apt install \